GERMAN INTERVIEW MISTAKES: THE DOS AND DON’TS

 6) Failing to Ask Good Questions

-While the context of your questions will vary depending on who’s interviewing you, be sure to always have some good questions prepared ahead of time.
+While the context of your questions will vary depending on who’s interviewing you, always prepare some questions beforehand.
 Check out these articles for inspiration about what questions you can ask during German job interviews:

 7) Taking a Long Time to Answer Questions

-I’ve seen it with candidates I’ve interviewed when I asked the classic interview question, “Tell me about yourself.” and 15 minutes later, they’re still talking.
-They go on for so long, they lose my attention pretty quickly.
-I feel bad when I have to gently interrupt them, so I can ensure we cover all of our agenda topics.
+I’ve seen it time and time again with candidates I’ve interviewed.
+Especially when I asked the classic interview question, “Tell me about yourself.”15 minutes later, they’re STILL talking.
+When someone talks for that long, they’ll lose my attention really quickly, and it makes me feel bad to have to gently interrupt them and guide them back to the topic.

 As a general rule of thumb, you should never talk for more than a few minutes.
-If an interviewer wants to know more, they will ask you to elaborate.
-Alternatively, you can also stop talking and ask the interviewer if they’d like to hear more.
-This is a great tactic to gauge their interest and also gives you a moment to breathe before sharing more information.
+If an interviewer wants to know more, they’ll ask you to elaborate.
+Alternatively, you can stop talking and ask the interviewer if they want to hear more.
+This is a great tactic to gauge their interest and gives you a moment to just breathe before sharing more information.

 8) Neglecting to be Prepared